Updated on the 18th of February 2016

 Not only lions, but also tigers and cheetahs can be seen and/or interacted with.

-There seem to be different types of interactions with them, which I probably will never experience because I cannot quite wrap my head around having these magnificent animals enclosed.
-This article about sums up my feelings in a very elegant way.
+There seem to be different types of interactions with them, which I am not likely to experience as I cannot quite wrap my head walking next to magnificent yet so dangerous animals.

 Here is the info I have from the billboards though: You can book for a 30 minutes viewing or drive through where you will only be able to see them from a car, or I think, a platform.
 You will hopefully see them eat, play and climb on trees.